 SUNY Cortland’s decision to go tobacco-free is supported by the American College Health Association’s Position Statement on Tobacco on Colleges and University Campuses, which recommends 100 percent tobacco-free buildings and grounds.
 This decision supports development of healthy lifestyles and protects our students, faculty and staff from the known harmful effects of secondhand smoke.

 SUNY Cortland is a front-runner in this national movement of colleges in the United States going 100 percent tobacco-free.
 Recently, President Erik J. Bitterbaum praised the decision of the SUNY Board of Trustees to make the entire SUNY system tobacco-free and thus the largest tobacco-free public university system in the nation.

-SUNY Cortland’s Tobacco-Free Policy goes into effect on Jan.
+SUNY Cortland’s Tobacco-Free Policy went into effect Jan.
 1, 2013.
-It is up to everyone to help make this policy successful.
+It is up to everyone to help continue to make this policy successful.
 If you encounter someone using tobacco on campus, you might find the tips in the following acronym helpful in approaching that person.